Top Free Financial Planning Apps & Softwares

 There are also free versions available for them.
 For instance, if you wish to subscribe to a basic version (14-day free trial) of Morningstar, go to this MorningStar and hit the Register button.

 Mutual funds charge fees for managing your funds, such fees is known as expense ratio which can adversely affect your retirement corpus.
-Many websites also provide Fee analyzer tool which helps to analyze the hidden fee and how adversely it is costing you.
+Many websites also provide the fee analyzer tool which helps to analyze the hidden fee and how adversely it is costing you.
 Their concept is simple, “Don’t let high fees erode your savings”.

 #2 – Personal Capital

 Investment check-up or taking a second opinion on your portfolio is a good practice.
 This financial planning app helps you determine what is your current standing vis-a-vis the goal you want to achieve.
-Investment Check-up tool lets you put your investment under a microscope and analyze it in detail.
+The investment Check-up tool lets you put your investment under a microscope and analyze it in detail.
 It helps you determine your current asset allocation and the probable one.

 Along with it, Net Worth calculators are also available free of cost which help you determine your net worth which means what you have minus what you owe wherein you can link all your accounts investment, retirement as well as bank accounts to get a holistic picture of the total net worth of an individual.
 You can use Personal Capital for the same.